 Common sustainability degrees

 Here are some relevant degrees that can help you pursue a sustainability career:

 Master of Public Health: This sustainability degree encompasses environmental and occupational health roles.

-MBA with sustainability concentration: This field of study focuses on sustainability and environmental management in the business sector.
+Master of Business Administration with sustainability concentration: This field of study focuses on sustainability and environmental management in the business sector.

-Master of Science in Global Energy Management: This field encompasses energy management such as fuel resourcing, monitoring and acquisition with international applications.
+Master of Science in global energy management: This field encompasses energy management such as fuel resourcing, monitoring and acquisition with international applications.

 Explore more articles